A recent Thai law might finally solve many of the frustrations of owning or leasing property in Thailand

-The 2019 Act therefore can simplify or clarify arrangements compared to commercial leases and in some respect supersedes the Lease of Immovable Property for Commercial and Industrial Purposes Act.
+It worthwhile to review your commercial property leases because the 2019 Act simplifies and clarifies arrangements better than conventional commercial leases and, in some respect, supersedes the Lease of Immovable Property for Commercial and Industrial Purposes Act.
 This has many of the characteristics of the 2019 Act but subsequent revisions to the Commercial and Industrial Leasehold Act have infringed upon the practicality of the conventional commercial lease and, for example, prevents a property from being both residential and commercial.
 This is not the case with the 2019 Act, where split usage isn’t prohibited.

 Both the owner and rights over the asset can obtain a certificate showing the transfer of ownership rights at a cost of THB 10,000 from the land department and/or can have an agreement to the same extent.
 The registration fee is a flat THB 20,000, and the transfer tax is 2% of the capital value, or THB 1,000 in the case of no capital value (the same in the case of inheritance).

 MBMG IA’s Thai tax webinar with CanCham discussed the ins & outs of Thai personal income tax and ways in which to reduce it.
 The Webinar was well attended, with many follow-up questions both during the webinar and in the days that followed.